Bryan Reynolds (baseball): Draft and minor leagues (2016–2018)

+Pittsburgh Pirates (2019–present)

-On April 20, his contract was selected and he was recalled to the major league roster for the first time.
+On April 20, 2019, the Pirates promoted Reynolds to the major leagues.
 He made his major league debut that afternoon versus the San Francisco Giants and recorded his first career hit, a single, off Derek Holland.
 On April 30, he hit his first major league home run off Texas Rangers' reliever Jesse Chavez.
 Reynolds began his major league career with a hitting streak of eleven games.
 He finished the season fourth in National League Rookie of the Year voting, playing in 134 games.

 In the pandemic-shortened 2020 season, Reynolds hit .189/.275/.357 with seven home runs and 19 RBIs in 55 games.
 His performance improved significantly the following season: he was one of two Pirates, along with Adam Frazier to play in the 2021 All-Star Game, where he started in center field and batted eighth.
 He finished the 2021 season hitting .302/.390/.522 with 24 home runs and 90 RBIs.
 He tied for the major league lead with eight triples.

 On April 14, 2022, Reynolds signed a two-year contract worth $13.5 million with the Pittsburgh Pirates.
+On June 29, Reynolds hit three home runs in an 8–7 victory over the Washington Nationals.
+After a slow start to the season, Reynolds finished 2022 hitting .262/.345/.461 with 62 RBIs, and a career high 27 home runs.

+On April 25, 2023, Reynolds and the Pirates reached an agreement on an 8-year contract worth $106.75 million.
+The contract broke the record for both the largest in Pirates history, as well as the largest for any MLB player outfielder who was drafted out of college.